pbv/haskelite/README.md

   Prelude](https://www.haskell.org/onlinereport/standard-prelude.html).

-The interpreter is based on an abstract machine for a pattern matching calculus described in a paper submitted to the IFL'2023 symposium.
+The interpreter is based on an abstract machine for a pattern matching calculus described in a paper under review for publication.
 Please contact me at <em>pbv at dcc dot fc dot up dot pt</em> if you are interested in a draft copy.

 The CodeView custom element is based on the [code published](https://github.com/billstclair/elm-custom-element/) by Bill St. Clair.